konflux-ci/architecture/ADR/0044-spdx-support.md

 | Metadata.tools = [{“vendor”: “X”, “name”: “Y”] | CreationInfo.creators = [“Tool: Y”]  |

 #### Metadata.component
 Metadata component describes component which is the component which whole SBOM is related to.
 For example If SBOM describes internal components and dependencies of a container image, this component should represent the container image itself.
 In SPDX, a package which is equivalent to this component is root package (see [root-packages](#root-packages) to have idea how syft handles this package).
 This package is in relationship `SPDXRef-ROOT` `DESCRIBES` `SPDXRef-RootPackage`.
-If there's no cycloneDX metadata.component attribute, SPDX SBOM already includes this "root package" and shouldn't be changed.
-If there is metadata.component attribute, existing root package should be replaced with the new one representing the SBOM document.
-All SPDX IDs in relationships refering to the old root package should be replaced with SPDX ID of the new root package.

 Example:
 We run syft/cachi2 on source directory of a project which should be build into container.
 Generated SBOM contains
 ```jsonc
 {